HerveFrezza-Buet/exam-tp-info/README.md

 ```
 #pragma tpinf_open_only_in_subject

-The code here you want to add to the students...
+The code here you want to add to the students version of the file.
+It
-... i.e, the answer of the question
+can be incomplete or partial code.
+When you test your exam, this will
+be not include in your c++ files.

 #pragma tpinf_close_only_in_subject
 ```